Unboxed-Software/solana-course/content/basic-solana-mobile.md

 # TL;DR

 - The Mobile Wallet Adapter can be used to create mobile dApps
+- The Solana Mobile React Native package is the easiest way to
 - Web and Mobile Solana programming differ mostly in how wallets are connected

 # Overview

 Solana has gone mobile!
 For a long time, dApps were web-first rather than mobile-first.
 That started to change with the announcement of the Solana Mobile Stack (SMS) in 2022.
 This stack is designed to create dApps that provide a seamless mobile UX.
 It consists of the [Mobile Wallet Adapter (MWA)](https://docs.solanamobile.com/getting-started/overview#mobile-wallet-adapter), [Seed Vault](https://docs.solanamobile.com/getting-started/overview#seed-vault) and the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store).

-Our mobile lessons primarily focus on the Mobile Wallet Adapter as it's the most broadly applicable part of the stack.
-The simplest way to get started is to use the Mobile Wallet Adapter and React Native to create a simple Android app.
+Most relevant to your development journey is the Mobile Wallet Adapter.
+The simplest way to get started is to use the Mobile Wallet Adapter with React Native to create a simple Android app.
 This lesson assumes you're familiar with React and Solana programming.
-If that's not necessarily the case, [start our course from the beginning](./intro-to-cryptography.md) and come back here when you feel ready!.
+If that's not the case, [start our course from the beginning](./intro-to-cryptography.md) and come back here when you feel ready!

 ## Intro To Solana Mobile

+Between the Solana Mobile Stack and the Saga mobile device, Solana Mobile has a lot of connotations.
+For the purposes of this course, we'll be focused on mobile application development where the apps interact with the Solana network.
+This opens up a whole new paradigm of Crypto use cases and behaviors.

 ### Solana Mobile Use Cases

-MWA is a huge innovation.
-The crypto mobile market is pure untapped potential, and now, everyone can walk around with the power of Solana in their pockets.
-Here are a few examples of what Solana mobile unlocks:
+The crypto mobile market has a lot of untapped potential.
+With the right apps, everyone can walk around with the power of Solana in their pockets.
+Here are a few examples of what Solana mobile development can unlock:

 **Mobile Banking and Trading (DeFi)**